the-teachingRSE-project/competencies/competencies.md

 #### User interface/user experience designers for research software
 Scientific software is a complex product that often needs to be refined in order to be usable even by other scientists.
-To facilitate this, there are people required that specialise in the (DOCBB) and probably the (LIBS) competency with a focus on making end-user facing software really reusable and hence FAIR.
+To facilitate this, there are people required that specialise in the (\gls{DOCBB}) and probably the (\gls{LIBS}) competency with a focus on making end-user facing software really reusable and hence \ac{FAIR}.
-This task is supported by strong (MOD) skills to reason about the behaviour of potential users of the software.
+This task is supported by strong (\gls{MOD}) skills to reason about the behaviour of potential users of the software.

 ## Specialisations outside the core RSE competencies